Posted 23/09/2019

 The measurement-frequency range is 10 Hz to 1 kHz, which is passband of the I/V amplifier.

 It can be seen that the noise voltage density of SA-607F2 is 8 dB lower than I/V amplifier of company C (about 60% reduction).
-Also, I/V amplifier of company C has hum noise while the SA-607F2 does not.
+Also, I/V amplifier of company C has hum noise, but SA-607F2 dose not.

 The reason why the SA-607F2 current amplifier has low noise is because the noise generated by the components that make up the current amplifier is very low.
 In general, the noise in the low frequency region of the current amplifier is determined by the thermal noise from the feedback resistor and the input equivalent noise current density of the first stage amplifier.
 The amplifier used in the NF’s SA-600 / CA-650 / CA-550 series is an original amplifier designed by combining discrete components to reduce noise.